 - If the helicopter can fly, then the value of the snowcat seat ($390) becomes credit toward any future tour.

-- If both helicopter and snowcat must be garaged for the day, the helicopter value ($1,500) becomes credit toward any future tour, and the value of the cat seat ($390) becomes a credit or refund (your choice).
-Plus, you get a free day-ticket to Schweitzer.
+- If both helicopter and snowcat must be garaged for the day, the helicopter value ($1,600) becomes credit toward any future tour, and the value of the cat seat ($390) becomes a credit or refund (your choice).